NEW! - GI-Bill Training

 IFR Training -

-After earning your private or commercial license, the next step for you is the instrument rating.
+After earning your private or commercial license, the next step for you is the instrument rating, which allows you to fly in the clouds or takeoff in less than VFR weather.
+If you're interested in flying for living, you'll need your instrument rating.
 Most pilots will tell you it's the toughest rating you'll ever earn.
 Are you up to the challenge?
-Find out!

-Seaplane Rating Schools - Find your seaplane rating school here!
-A seaplane rating course combines many of your previous skills like stick & rudder work, tailwheel experience, boating knowledge, and of course local conditions for the air work.
+Seaplane Rating Schools - A seaplane rating course combines many of your previous skills like stick & rudder work, tailwheel experience, boating knowledge, and of course local conditions for the air work.
 Whether you want to fly straight floats, amphibs, or a flying boat, these schools can prepare you for your FAA seaplane rating check ride.

 Sport Pilot Training -

 Yeah, we know your type... you can't help but look up when you hear a plane fly over.
 So quit wishing and start flying!
-The FAA's newest license, sport pilot, allows you to fly for fun in modern, efficient single engine aircraft without an FAA medical for about half the cost of traditional training.
+The Sport Pilot license allows you to fly for fun in modern, efficient single engine aircraft without an FAA medical for about half the cost of traditional training.
 Research and contact our sport pilot schools today!

 Time Building Courses -